Team-Based Learning

 “Group Projects” Can Have a Structural Flaw

-Assignments like papers and presentations require a group to produce a complex product.
-The most rational approach to this task is to segment and distribute the work among group members.
-This divergent task too-often results in an inequitable and low-quality experience.
-A better task structure for a learning group is a convergent task, similar to that of a courtroom jury: given a tremendous amount of complex information, they must produce a choice, and perhaps a very short rationale.
+If you want students to engage in deep learning discussion that does not require a complex deliverable, a better kind of task to assign is a convergent task.
+Convergent tasks are similar to that of a courtroom jury: given a tremendous amount of complex information, they must produce a choice, and perhaps a very short rationale.
 Click here to learn more about designing effective convergent team tasks.

 A few simple examples: